 Benchmarks · Proof

-140 GB <60sLarge payload delivered cross-Pacific at line rate
+140 GB <60sLarge payload delivered cross-Pacific

-240 GB <90sSoftware artifacts, datasets, or model bundles on the same path
+240 GB <90sSoftware artifacts, datasets, or model bundles

-220× SCPpeak throughput advantage over single-stream SCP
+220× SCPpeak throughput advantage over single-stream transfer

-11.5× S3throughput advantage over boto3 multipart upload at 50 GB
+11.5× S3advantage over multipart upload at 50 GB

 Why It Works